antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 ## Code generation

 For a few years I used Raku to "only" make parser-interpreters for Data Science (DS) and Machine Learning (ML) workflows specified with natural language commands.
-This is the "Raku for prediction" of "cloths have no emperor" approach; see [AA2].
+This is the "Raku for prediction" or "cloths have no emperor" approach; see [AA2].
 At some point I decided that Raku has to have its own, _useful_ DS and ML packages.
 Mostly, to speed up and streamline the parser-interpreters and for data acquisition purposes -- not so much to do DS and ML _with_ Raku.
 (This document proclaims the consequences of that decision.)